 Apart from the above-mentioned issues, the game is actually fun to play and it could even be the missing piece in your daily morning walk.
 We cannot help but notice how this game is related to big data, which is our area of expertise.
 In fact, the success of Pokemon Go lies in its brilliant gamification of big data.

 Without the use of mapping data and turning it into an AR game, this could have been just another Pokemon game that wouldn’t have mattered to the average smartphone user.
 If you are determined to give the game a try, remember to stay safe and happy hunting.
 If you are curious, here is why PokemonGo became a viral hit.

 Stay tuned for our next article on the common web scraping myths.

 Planning to acquire data from the web?
-We’re here to help.
+We as a web scraping service provider are here to help.
 Let us know about your requirements.